 Who Was Mars?
 What Was Mars the God Of?

-Mars was not your typical Roman deity slumbering around the luxury of divine palaces up in the sky.
+Mars was not a typical Roman deity slumbering around the luxury of divine palaces up in the sky.
 Unlike other Roman gods, Mars’ comfort zone was the battlefield.

-Peace meant the sound of splintering timbers and a thousand gladiators bleeding to death on the battlefield.
-At the same time, countless swords clank endlessly all around.
-Mars was not just the god of war; he was the god of every event of destruction that reigned supreme within blood-ridden battlefields.
+Mars was not just the god of war, he was the god of every event of destruction that reigned supreme within blood-ridden battlefields.
 That meant death, devastation, destabilization, and every bit of hostility that any soldier in the ancient world could muster.